rodrigosantos99/soma/CONTRIBUTING.md

 ## License

-By contributing to SkyLearn, you agree that your contributions will be licensed under the [SkyLearn's license](https://github.com/SkyCascade/SkyLearn/blob/main/LICENSE).
+By contributing to Soma, you agree that your contributions will be licensed under the [Soma's license](https://github.com/jjingofarouk/soma/blob/main/LICENSE).

 ---

-Thank you for contributing to SkyLearn!
+Thank you for contributing to Soma!
 Your support helps make this project better for everyone.
 If you have any questions, feel free to reach out to the maintainers.